Orel-y/HUlink/README.md

-Perfect — **HUlink** is a fantastic name 🔗 (short, clean, and meaningful — “Hawassa University Link”).
-Let’s make a **professional, GitHub-ready `README.md`** for your project.

-This version is beautifully formatted in Markdown, ready to paste directly into your repository.
-It reflects everything you’ve built so far (CustomUser, Student, Staff, Mentor, JWT auth, etc.) and sets a clear roadmap for upcoming modules like Announcements, Comments, and Petitions.

----

 # 🌐 HUlink – Hawassa University Digital Connection Platform

 HUlink (Hawassa University Link) is a web-based communication and management platform built to strengthen the relationship between **students**, **staff**, and **mentors** within the university community.